 Bascom Palmer Eye Institute serves as the Department of Ophthalmology for the University of Miami Miller School of Medicine in Miami, Florida.
 Our mission is to enhance the quality of life by improving sight, preventing blindness, and advancing ophthalmic knowledge through compassionate patient care and innovative research.
 Our full-time faculty of internationally-respected physicians is skilled in every ophthalmic subspecialty and is board-certified or board-eligible with fellowship training.

-In addition to providing excellent eye care to more than 250,000 patients annually at our centers in Miami at our Anne Bates Leach Eye Hospital on the campus of the University of Miami Miller School of Medicine, as well as in Naples, Plantation and Palm Beach Gardens, Florida.
+In addition to providing excellent eye care to more than 250,000 patients annually at our centers in Miami at our University of Miami Hospital and Clinics on the campus of the University of Miami Miller School of Medicine, as well as in Coral Gables, Naples, Plantation and Palm Beach Gardens, Florida.
 Our faculty members conduct innovative biomedical research and present progressive, industry-leading academic programs to ophthalmologists and other physicians in the community and worldwide.

 Advancing Medical Innovation